saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 ### SOF pkt (Start Of Frame pkt):
 <Idle> Sync, PID, FrameNo., CRC5, EOP <Idle>
+PID -
+FrameNo. - current Frame number.
+It is just an incrementing number.
+CRC5 - error detection.
 This is not really a type of pkt, even though it gets mentioned as a type coz it has a special usage.
 Remember we already talked about Frames earlier.
 SOF simply tells when a new Frame has started.
 SOF signal is sent every 1 millisecond in full speed USB devices.

 Don't get confused between SOF pkt and SOP (Sync) signal.
 SOP (Sync) signal is a sequence of J,K bus states to tell that a new pkt will be sent now.
 SOP is the first field in any pkt including SOF pkt.
 SOF is a pkt that contains meaningful data.
+SOF pkt is sent periodically to keep the data in the bus in sync.
+But we (firmware engrs) will not be dealing with it.
+Hardware uses it to keep everything in sync.

-SOF pkt is a part of Token pkt ???
+SOF pkt is actually a part of Token pkt ???
+Token pkt, Data pkt, Handshake pkt are the 3 major types of pkts ???

 ### Token pkt
+<Idle> Sync, PID, Addr, EP, CRC5, EOP <Idle>